How long were you living abroad and what did you do there?

 What surprised you the most after moving here?

 The people, definitely.
-Everyone I met was so helpful and kind, even when I could not speak a word of Lithuanian.
-They helped me settle in and I just felt so welcome.
+Quite many people I met were so helpful and kind, even when I could not speak much in Lithuanian.
+They helped me settle in and I just felt so welcome, specially from colleagues of my company.

 How did the quality of your life change after coming to Lithuania?

 It really improved.
 Now I have a flat in a nice area close to the office, I have a car and a bicycle.
-I am enjoying many other things here that I probably would not be able to enjoy in Spain.
+I am enjoying here the nature, I like a lot white winters and peace, while doing many activities in my company and after work.

 What do you do in your current job position?